python-trio/trio/docs/source/reference-io.rst

 simple utilities (like :func:`~socket.inet_aton`) are simply re-exported unchanged.
 But there are also some differences:

-All functions that return sockets (e.g. :func:`socket.socket`, :func:`socket.socketpair`, ...) are modified to return trio sockets instead.
+All functions that return socket objects (e.g. :func:`socket.socket`, :func:`socket.socketpair`, ...) are modified to return trio socket objects instead.
 In addition, there is a new function to directly convert a standard library socket into a trio socket:

 .. autofunction:: from_stdlib_socket